D-V-Borodin/AMDPolicyDoc/PolicyMainDoc.md

     - provides references to use cases of the data with indication of success.
     - provides references to validation cases (if available) including the validation category.
 8. Following the metadata format decided above, make any necessary changes to the IMAS Data Dictionary as it relates to such matters.
-9. In accordance with F.A.I.R., keep metadata open even for datasets with restricted access.
+9. In accordance with FAIR, keep metadata open even for datasets with restricted access.
 Also make it available even in case when the actual data is no longer accessible.

 ## 7. Next steps

-1. New data requests should be prioritized.
-At present, some of the identified needs include electron-impact W excitation, and (H,D,T)<sup>+</sup> + W charge exchange.
+1. A working group should be established to elaborate on the metadata description (mandatory and recommended parts).

-Those can come from different atomic/molecular data providers (ADAS, IAEA database, NIFS, NIST, etc.).
+2. New data requests should be prioritized.
+Those can come from differen atomic/molecular data providers (ADAS, IAEA database, NIFS, NIST, etc.).
 Often the provided data takes the final form of an ADAS dataset, mainly the ADF11 and ADF15 formats.
 Other process-resolved data is available from the Curtin University group (with its own database) but it is recommended to access the data via CollisionDB (IAEA).
 These are fundamental cross-section data (including differential ones).
 These data may partially be already available in ADAS; if missing, but higher level data is needed, the participants of this group welcome effort to put the data (after reasonable checks) into ADAS.

-2. Expansion of ADF15 line transitions lists available for spectroscopic data comparison with codes.
+3. Expansion of ADF15 line transitions lists available for spectroscopic data comparison with codes.
 The fundamental data may already exist but just needs post-processing.
 There is some ITPA-diagnostics effort to collate desired line lists.
 There may be merit in curating a smaller set of files specifically for AMNS purposes.
 Make the tools for producing such data open source, well documented, and commonly available.

-3. Some dedicated effort must be made to bring the finer data at the individual rate level to the coarser description needed by many codes (effective cooling rates, total radiation emissivity, total particle balance, total emissivity within a diagnostic-relevant wavelength range, etc.).
+4. Some dedicated effort must be made to bring the finer data at the individual rate level to the coarser description needed by many codes (effective cooling rates, total radiation emissivity, total particle balance, total emissivity within a diagnostic-relevant wavelength range, etc.).

-4. Consider providing means to document automatically the particular dataset use experience (in the codes or post-processing analysis).
+5. Consider providing means to document automatically the particular dataset use experience (in the codes or post-processing analysis).

-5. That the IPP group lead by Ursel Fantz generate a new set of AMJUEL-like files based on the MCCC data as used by YACORA; that this file / these files be passed to Xavier Bonnin at ITER where he will rerun the hydrogen fueling scan and document any differences that might arise; these results to appear in a conference presentation and a paper.
-After this the data should be made more generally available (e.g. at PLOUTOS meaning as a standard input for EIRENE, SOLPS, and other related packages).

 6. In the longer term, it should be evaluated whether the AMJUEL format is the desired format going forward, and to identify an alternative format if appropriate.

-7. As part of the IMAS-ification activity within the TSVV-5 EUROfusion activity, have EIRENE and/or its ancillary programs be able to read data in using the AMNS library from IMAS.
-Longer term, encourage other codes to support that format.

-8. The proposed initiative will require focused attention and effort to be realized.
-Thus, it would necessary for the stakeholders to provide resources and, equally important, appoint liaison officers to coordinate actions and maintain this activity in the long run.
+7. The proposed initiative will require focused attention and effort to be realized.
+Thus, it would necessary for the stakeholders to provide resources and, equally important, provide a contact point to coordinate actions and maintain this activity in the long run.

 ## 8. Additional context